 Hi!
 My name is Kimberley, but most people call me Kim.
 I'm in my second year studying Economics and Politics.
 I'm from a small town in Malaysia where I would go kayaking in the rainforest and jungle trekking.
 I packed my bags and left to England when I was 15, which was quite daunting.
 So I have been through the whole international student experience and have now adapted to the British lifestyle.
 Since being in Exeter I've been part of a diverse community and I hope to share my experiences and journey here with you all!

 Hi!
-My name is Kona and I am a third year studying BA International Relations.
+My name is Kona and I am in my final year studying BA International Relations.
 I am an international student from Japan, so I know that living away from home can be hard sometimes.
 However, throughout the two years, I have been able to get to know lots of different people from my own background and many others.
 I hope to help some of you out there by sharing my experience throughout my time here at Exeter.

 Hi!
 I'm Lakshmipriya, alias LP!
 I'm a postgraduate student, doing Food Security and Sustainable Agriculture.
 The international student in me is insatiably curious, so I'm constantly trying to uncover everything Exeter and the university has to offer!
 Come join me on this journey....
 Spoilers!!
 It involves rambling around the gorgeous university grounds, exploring Exeter and powering through loads of assignments!!

 My name is Melissa Poon and I am an exchange student from the University of Ottawa in Canada.
 I am my third year of studies, pursuing an Honours BA with a major in English and Francais langue seconde with the hopes of working in the publishing industry in the future.
 I am avid reader and writer with a big passion for music.
 In my spare time, I can be found busking on the streets, traipsing around the city with my camera, and chasing sunsets.